 The first two trimesters are dedicated to didactic coursework to establish a strong foundation of knowledge and competencies in preparation for supervised clinical practice experience (SCPE) rotations and capstone research in the third and fourth trimesters.
 During the 30 weeks of SCPE, students complete 32 hours of supervised experiential learning per week in rotations at assigned clinical education sites, which generally is scheduled Monday through Thursday (8-hour days).
 The daily rotation schedule may be modified based on the preceptor schedule or clinical education site operations.
-During SCPE rotations in third and fourth trimesters, regular interaction occurs between students and instructors via Friday Seminars (Zoom), which comprise rotation debriefing, didactic and experiential learning activities led by faculty and guest instructors.
+During SCPE rotations in third and fourth trimesters, regular interaction occurs between students and instructors via virtual Friday Seminars (Zoom), which comprise rotation debriefing, didactic and experiential learning activities led by faculty and guest instructors.
+The Program may require students to return to campus during SCPE for required in-person learning activities.